 Russia

 Russia has been very back and forth when it comes to stablecoin regulation and crypto in general.
-The country states that crypto-related crowdfunding platforms and projects must abide by a specific “digital rights” legislation introduced by the government in 2019.
+The country states that crypto-related crowdfunding platforms and projects must abide by specific “digital rights” legislation introduced by the government in 2019.

 There’s little mention of stablecoins in this regulation, so one assumes that the rules apply to fiat-backed assets as well.
-Similar to China, we can expect that Russia will introduce its own bank-issued stablecoin and require use of only that one compared to others.
+Similar to China, we can expect that Russia will introduce its own bank-issued stablecoin and require the use of only that one compared to others.

 What are stablecoins?